zac-heisey/murray-lampert/_team-member/zach-hammell.md

 ---
 title: Zach Hammell
 layout: default
-excerpt: Zach Hammell is a Project Manager at Murray Lampert Design, Build, Remodel in San Diego.
+excerpt: Zach Hammell is an Architectural Drafter at Murray Lampert Design, Build, Remodel in San Diego.
 Visit to learn more about Amy and the Murray Lampert team.
 ---